Demystifying Task-Transforms¶

 A

-is equivalent to indexing, just that before indexing, it randomly generates an index to be indexed. -
+taskis lazily sampled upon indexing, or using.sample()..sample()is equivalent to indexing, just that before indexing, it randomly generates an index to be indexed. -

 When using

-to partition the data in support and query sets.
+KShotstransform, query twice the samples required for training.
+The queried samples will need to be split in half, for training, and evaluation.learn2learnprovides a nice utility calledpartition_task()to partition the data in support and query sets.
 Check this to know more about it.
 A quick use case:

-1 2 |
+1 2 | |

-are general methods and can be used for any type of task, be it a classification task, regression task, or even a timeseries task.
+task_descriptionanddata_descriptionare general methods and can be used for any type of task, be it a classification task, regression task, or even a timeseries task.

-1 2 3 4 |
+1 2 3 4 | |

 Task Tranforms - Modifying the input dataset¶